isabella232/devo-ps.github.io/source/blog/supervisord-for-deploy-pipelines.md

 Where the secret_hash is calculated as such `echo -n 'secret_pass' | sha1sum | cut -f1 -d' '`.
 You need then to prefix this hash with `{SHA}` as explained http://supervisord.org/configuration.html#inet-http-server-section-values

+Best practices still recommend that:
+1. you don't set the password in clear in the config
+2. you protect your host via iptables and only allow selected hosts to reach the HTTP interface of supervisord

+### Multi host support

-And you are now able to orchestrate several boxes at once very simply.
+Now that Supervisord allows remote connections, you can orchestrate several boxes at once very simply.
 Obviously more logic is needed to play nice with the sequence, but you get the point...

     for host in host1 host2 host3; do
         supervisorctl -s http://$host:9001 -u secret_user -p secret_pass start deploy